kusti8/proton-native/docs/README.md

 # Proton Native

-> Create native desktop applications through a React syntax, on all platforms
+> Create native desktop applications with React Native syntax, on all platforms

+## What's new in V2?

+V2 brought along a complete overhaul, written from the ground up.
+The source code is better organized, we now support flexbox layout, CSS styling, the same components as React Native, and are working on unit testing.
+More components and features can now be added easily.
+It is easier to install, with no compiling required.

+For the user,
+you can now copy and paste your React Native code with minimal to no changes.
+For our collaborators, it should now be more easy and friendly to bring this project right in line as the desktop port of React Native.

 ## Why?